wpswings/subscriptions-for-woocommerce/README.txt

 * **Compatible With PayPal Standard**: The Subscriptions plugin works flawlessly with PayPal Standard to receive WooCommerce recurring payments.
 You can add it as one of the payment methods by entering your PayPal merchant account API keys

 * Subscriptions plugin is compatible with [**Points and Rewards for WooCommerce Free**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=subs-org-page&utm_campaign=par-pro).
-You can allow your users to use their earned points to purchase subscription products & services and reward users with points when they place recurring orders.
+You can allow your users to use their earned points to purchase subscription products & services and reward users with points when they place recurring orders.Plus, the points your users have earned will be shown on their subscription table

 * [**Membership for WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/) Free and [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=subs-org-page&utm_campaign=membership-pro): Our WooCommerce Subscriptions plugin works smoothly with the Membership plugin, letting you sell subscription services and products as part of your membership plans.
 You can easily create membership plans, offer exclusive discounts, and add options like a free trial or signup fee for membership products.
 This makes it simple to manage your membership and subscription options.